Boyz II Men

-The group gained international success in 1991, beginning with the release of top 5 singles "Motownphilly" and "It's So Hard to Say Goodbye to Yesterday."
-Their number one single "End of the Road" was released in 1992, and topped music charts across the globe.
-"End of the Road" set a new record for longevity, holding the number one spot on Billboard Hot 100 for thirteen weeks.
-Boyz II Men broke this record with the subsequent releases of "I'll Make Love to You" and "One Sweet Day" (with Mariah Carey), which, at fourteen and sixteen weeks, respectively, each set new records for the total number of weeks at number one.
-"I'll Make Love to You" topped the charts in Australia for four weeks and garnered international success.

-Consequently, Boyz II Men is among the music industry's elite with regard to time spent at number one in Billboard history - with 50 cumulative weeks.
-They rank sixth behind Drake, the Beatles, Rihanna, Elvis Presley and Carey.
-Furthermore, when "On Bended Knee" took the number one spot away from "I'll Make Love to You", Boyz II Men became only the third artists ever (after the Beatles and Presley) to replace themselves at the top of the Billboard Hot 100.
-These achievements were enough to earn Boyz II Men recognition as Billboard magazine's biggest boy band during the period of 1987 to 2012.
-Boyz II Men has received four Grammy Awards.
+The group first saw commercial success in 1991 with the release of their singles "Motownphilly" and "It's So Hard to Say Goodbye to Yesterday," both of which peaked within the top five of the Billboard Hot 100.
+Their 1992 single, "End of the Road" peaked atop the chart and set a then-record for spending 13 weeks at the position.
+Boyz II Men later broke this record twice more with the singles "I'll Make Love to You" and "One Sweet Day" (with Mariah Carey) which, at 14 and 16 weeks respectively, set records for most weeks at number one.
+When "On Bended Knee" took the number one spot away from "I'll Make Love to You," Boyz II Men became the second musical act, after the Beatles, to replace themselves atop the Billboard Hot 100.
+These achievements gave Boyz II Men recognition as Billboard magazine's biggest boy band from 1987 to 2012.

-Boyz II Men continue to perform worldwide, as a trio.
-Their most recent studio album, Under the Streetlight, was released in 2017.
+Boyz II Men continued to perform as a trio despite McCary's departure.
+Their latest studio album, Under the Streetlight, was released in 2017.
+Boyz II Men have received four Grammy Awards.
+They also became the first group contestants to win The Masked Singer where they competed as "Buffalos" in season twelve.

-In June 2017, a section of Broad Street (from Christian to Carpenter Streets) in Philadelphia was renamed "Boyz II Men Boulevard".
-This section of the street is near the Philadelphia High School for the Creative and Performing Arts, where the members once attended.